Ikhyeon-Cho/realsense_ros_tools/README.md

 roslaunch realsense_ros_tools rs_camera.launch fps:=30 align_depth:=false
 ```
 ### 2. Record data
-To record the image streams, use the command below:<br>
-Make sure that the device is running.
+To record the image streams, use the command below.
+Before starting the records, make sure that the device is running.
 ```
 roslaunch realsense_ros_tools rs_record.launch    # Default: 'rs_camera.bag' is saved to ~/Downloads folder
 ```